13 pretty Essex towns you need to visit

 - Credit: Archant

 Whether you’re looking for a memorable day trip or an impromptu weekend getaway, Essex is a perfect patchwork of all the little things we love about Britain.
-Proudly showcasing the charm of the county, we pick 13 towns you must visit when planning a trip to Essex
+Essex Life picks out 13 of the county's prettiest towns

 Immerse yourself in nature in this delightful market town tucked away in Essex’s Epping Forest district.
 As the terminus destination for the London Underground’s Central Line, Epping is the perfect place to go if you’re looking to escape the hustle and bustle of the capital.